 CAPITAL CAMPAIGN STATEMENT

-Super Heroes Humane Society (Super Heroes IRJ) has been leasing a facility for the past 3 years.
-The facility is being sold and Super Heroes Humane Society has purchased a property and vacant building at 160 Pony Farm Rd, Oneonta.
+Super Heroes Humane Society (Super Heroes IRJ) has been leasing a facility for the past 4 years.
+The Super Heroes Humane Society has purchased a property and vacant building at 160 Pony Farm Rd, Oneonta.
 The new 4,300-square foot building on-site must be renovated to house animals and existing shelter operations.
+The new building will meet current and pending animal sheltering guidelines and regulations.

 Renovation of the building at the new property will allow Super Heroes Humane Society to upgrade its facilities, including building dog kennels that meet current humane housing guidelines; separating healthy, crated cats into their own cat condo room for public visitation; creating a welcoming lobby and reception area for the public; and installing air handling and cooling to maintain a consistent, healthier atmosphere within the shelter.
 This renovation will ensure that the staff and the animals they care for 365 days a year are in a safe and comfortable environment.
 With the addition of spaces designated for animal visitation, it will improve both the animal’s well-being and the adoption experience.